top of page

 • Saying “I can’t do this” or “It’s too much”

-Your teen isn’t trying to be difficult and your response in these moments matters more than you think.
+Your teen isn’t trying to be difficult.
+Your response in these moments matters more than you think.

 Technique 1: Reduce Input

-The first step is lowering the amount of sensory information their brain must process.
+The first step is to lower the amount of sensory information their brain must process.
+This might mean:

 • Using a softer voice